Skip to main content

 Best Scene in the movie

-The scene where Ryan holds up an entire electronics store as he desperately searches for a charger to charge his phone is both hilarious and thrilling at the same time.
+The scene where Ryan holds up an entire electronics store as he desperately searches for a phone charger is both hilarious and thrilling at the same time.

 Chris Evans as Ryan in Cellular